TommasoBenvenuti/Chemical_equilibrium/README.md

 ====== Additional Scripts =======

-  - A basic MATLAB script is provided to fit the equilibrium constant vs. temperature data and visualize the results(As shown in Image "grafico_kp_T")
+A basic MATLAB script is provided to fit the logarithm of the equilibrium constant (ln K) as a function of the inverse temperature (1/T) and to visualize the behavior of Gibbs free energy over the temperature range (as shown in the images).
+By fitting the data, the enthalpy (ΔH) and entropy (ΔS) of the reaction have been determined.

+polyfit(invT, lnKp, 1) makes a linear polinomial fit over data (invT, lnKp) and create an array with the the slope and y-intercept of the fitted line.
+In our case these coefficient are related to the Enthalpy and Entropy of the reaction.

  ==== Results ====

 The Code confirm that conformer B is more stable than A, at 298.15 K and generally all over the range.
-The analysis reveals an exponential decrease in the equilibrium constant with increasing temperature.
-This behavior, which is expected, has been demonstrated numerically and can be visualized using the provided MATLAB script.
+Matlab Script determined the values of the enthalpy and entropy of the reaction.

 === How to Compile ====
 1. --- Compile Modules ---